-I’m shown a breakdown of each night and given the option to pay for each individual night with cash or points.
+I’m shown a breakdown of each night and given the option to pay for each night with cash or points.
 For this stay, it would be better to pay with the free night certificates on Thursday and Saturday and just pay for the room on Friday.

-How could I fix this problem
+How could I fix this problem?

-I could always make multiple reservations.
+I could make multiple reservations.
 Use one of the certs on the first night, make a separate AAA reservation for night two and make a third reservation using a cert for the final night.
 I’d have to call the hotel and see if they could link the three reservations and hopefully we wouldn’t have to go back to the front desk every morning for a new set of keys.